NoosWare/rapp_beginner_tutorials/cpp/getting_started/class_reactor/README.md

 * *This tutorial assumes that RAPP API is installed and built*
 * *This tutorial uses the 0.7.0 version* of the C++ API

-Running cloud calls using lambdas may not always be easy; under certain conditions a reactor class which handles callbacks may be a better solution.
+Running cloud calls using lambdas may not always be the best solution.
+Under certain conditions a class which handles callbacks may be a better.
 In this scenario we define and implement a class which does just that.
 The `reactor` class methods will be used to handle cloud replies: